bakbash/credit-risk-classification/README.md

 ## Overview

-Purpose:
-The purpose of this analysis is to develop a machine learning algorithm to classify credit risk as either a healthy or high-risk loan.This helps companies in assessing the creditworthiness of applicants.
+The objective of this project is to develop a machine learning algorithm capable of classifying credit risk.
+This classification helps in assessing the creditworthiness of loan applicants by categorizing loans as either healthy or high-risk.

-Features: loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
-Target: loan_status.

- * Dataset: 77,536
+##Dataset

+The dataset contains 77,536 records, divided as follows:

- * Train Data:58,152
+* Train Data: 58,152 records
- * Test Data:19,384
+* Test Data: 19,384 records

-Steps:(LR model)
+## Features and Target

+# Features
+* Loan Size
+* Interest Rate
+* Borrower Income
+* Debt-to-Income Ratio
+* Number of Accounts
+* Derogatory Marks
+* Total Debt

+## Target
+* Loan Status: Indicates the health of the loan (0 for Healthy Loan, 1 for High-Risk Loan).

+## Model Development Steps

-Load data into a dataframe.
+1- Load Data: Import data into a DataFrame.

-Create loan_status as labels and use the other columns as features.
+2- Prepare Data: Isolate loan_status as the label and use the remaining columns as features.

-Split the data into training and test datasets.
+3- Split Data: Divide the data into training and test datasets.

-Fit a logistic regression model using the training data.
+4- Model Training: Fit a logistic regression model using the training data.

-Save the predictions on the testing data labels by using the testing feature data and the fitted model.
+5- Predictions: Use the fitted model to predict loan status on the testing data.

-Evaluate the model’s performance by generating a confusion matrix and printing the classification report.
+6- Evaluation: Assess model performance using a confusion matrix and a classification report.

 ## Results

-logistic regression Model,Accuracy Score:0.99
+# Logistic Regression Model
+* Accuracy Score: 99%

-## Healthy Loan (0) :
+Metrics for Healthy Loan (Label 0)
 * Precision: 1.00
 * Recall: 0.99
-* F1:1.00
+* F1 Score: 1.00

-## High-Risk Loan (1):
+Metrics for High-Risk Loan (Label 1)
 * Precision: 0.84
 * Recall: 0.94
- * F1:0.89
+* F1 Score: 0.89

 ## Summary

-I recommend  Logistic Regression model  because of its higher accuracy, precision,  recall  and  F1 score values for both healthy and high-risk loans .
+The Logistic Regression model was selected due to its superior accuracy, precision, recall, and F1 score values for both healthy and high-risk loans.
+This model is particularly effective in prioritizing the accurate identification of high-risk loans, which is crucial for mitigating potential financial losses.

-The performance of the model depends on the specific problem we are trying to solve.
-In this case, achieving high precision and recall values for high-risk loans is more significant than for healthy loans.Also tried GBM model.
+## Technologies Used

+* Python
+* Pandas
+* Scikit-Learn

+## How to Run

+Include instructions on how to set up and run the model, including any required packages or dependencies.

+## Conclusion

+The Logistic Regression model demonstrates high effectiveness in classifying credit risks, with excellent performance metrics across both categories of loans.
+Future improvements could include exploring more complex models like Gradient Boosting Machines (GBM) to potentially enhance predictive performance.